Getting Started with Blippit Boards: Complete Launch Guide

-Blippit Boards works best when staff are clear on what to do first, how to join, and what a “good one” looks like when using it day-to-day.
+Blippit Boards works best when everyone is clear on what to do first, how to join, and what a “good one” looks like when using it day-to-day.
 The steps below will help you introduce the platform smoothly and build confident use from the start.

-After upgrading from a trial to a full account, your first job is to add your colleagues.
+After upgrading from a trial to a full account, the Admin's first job is to invite teachers in.

 1. Log in at boards.blippit.app